Loading…

 When you move to the US, you need to review the residency rules of your chosen State to see whether you're subject to State tax from the first day you're present.
 For example, you will become California resident if you're present in California for other than a temporary or transitory purpose.
 However, you will only become New York State (NYS) resident if you maintain a permanent place of abode in the State for substantially all of the taxable year, and you spend 184 days or more in the State during the taxable year.

 As there is no tax treaty between the UK and each US State, you will need to review whether the State recognises Federal treaty positions.
 If the State doesn't accept the US/UK tax treaty provisions, any treaty positions taken on the federal tax return may need to be reversed when preparing the State tax return.
-Under the US/UK double tax treaty, the 25% tax free lump sum from a pension is tax free in both the UK and at Federal level, but if you’re resident in California, you would not be able to claim the exception under the treaty and the full amount would be included on your California State tax return.
+For example, under the US/UK double tax treaty, the 25% tax free lump sum from a pension is tax free in both the UK and at Federal level, but if you’re resident in California, you would not be able to claim the exception under the treaty and the full amount would be included on your California State tax return.
 However, if you were resident in New York, you would not include the tax-free lump sum as part of your income as it follows the Federal Adjusted Gross Income.

 State workdays